Saying “yes” to others is easy. But why do that when you can save money by saying no?

 You might underestimate the cost of saying “yes”.
 Being polite and going along with everything can rob you of your precious time and resources.

-If something doesn’t serve you, your goals or life, then don’t do it.
+If something doesn’t serve you, your goals, or your life, then don’t do it.
 You can do anything but you can’t do everything at the same time.

 Happy hour, going out on the weekend and other events come with a cost.
 Opportunity cost!